jembi/moasis-common/README.md

 * Openhim: http://127.0.0.1:9090 - connect using username `root@openhim.org` and password `openhim-password` as explained in the Openhim documentation.
 * Prototype Mediator: http://127.0.0.1:3000

-### How to rebuild mediator image with updated changes?

-Execute `docker-compose up --build` to rebuild any images with changes.

-### How to get setup with sample data?

-Refer to the instructions in the `/resources` folder.
-In order to export data from DHIS a staging database will be needed to import the data values into:

 ```bash
 docker-compose exec postgres-db psql -U dhis
 ```